kuwala/MirrorWallMicro/README.md

 // what are some options for deserializing data bytes receive serial bytes 0-180 in value and map those to servo positions

+## 09/28/25 Monday
+- update code to work with all 32 servos
+-